Article

 Getting started with pricing research

+If you’re considering launching a new product or setting a new rate for an existing product, Numerator can help.
 We can work with you to select the best pricing methodology or combination of methodologies based on your research questions, existing research and category dynamics, and we can build a follow-up panel to track behavioral consumer responses to price changes and new product launches with our 1 million+ consumer-sourced panel to capture the why behind the buy.
+Contact your Numerator representative or get in touch with our team today.

 Explore more recommended content.